FredrickLittle/Freds_Portfolio/README.md

 [#Project 1 : Anime Planet Analysis](https://medium.com/@little.fredrick46/anime-planet-analysis-f75c95a6bb1b)

-This is a project where I analyze a dataset from Animeplanet to aid in the selection of a new content source for a anonymous anime studio.
+This is a project where I analyze a dataset from Animeplanet to aid in the selection of a new content source for a anonymous anime studio

 * Uses Excel.
 * Project exhibits COUNTIF, deliminer and basic functions.